 Some cancer cells have too many HER2 proteins (HER2+).
 Having a lot of HER2 can tell cancer cells to grow and multiply quickly.

-Image of a healthy cell with HER2 compared to a HER2+ cancer cell with more HER2Image of a healthy cell with HER2 compared to a HER2+ cancer cell with more HER2
+Comparison of a Healthy cell to a HER2+ cancer cell.
+HER2+ cancer cell has more occurrences of HER2.Comparison of a Healthy cell to a HER2+ cancer cell.
+HER2+ cancer cell has more occurrences of HER2.

 What is the RAS biomarker?